Material issue 3 Realize decarbonization, circular economy, and society in harmony with nature, through environmental efforts

 Amount of Food Waste Generation

-* Six food-related operating companies: Seven-Eleven Japan, Ito-Yokado, York-Benimaru, York, SHELL GARDEN, and Seven & i Food Systems
+* Five food-related operating companies: Seven-Eleven Japan, Ito-Yokado, York-Benimaru, SHELL GARDEN, and Seven & i Food Systems

-Seven & i Group continues to implement initiatives to reduce food loss throughout its supply chain.
-As one example, we are relaxing product delivery deadlines at Seven-Eleven Japan, Ito-Yokado, York-Benimaru, and York.
+Seven & i Group continues to implement initiatives to reduce food loss / waste throughout the entirety of its supply chain.
+As one example, we are relaxing product delivery deadlines at Seven-Eleven Japan, Ito-Yokado, and York-Benimaru.
 Until now, our business practice was to use the “1/3 rule,” which entailed delivering products to stores before a third of the period between the date of manufacture and the expiration date had passed.
-As an initiative for reducing food loss, we are revising certain categories of products to a “1/2 rule,” which relaxes delivery deadlines by allowing deliveries before half of the period between the date of manufacture and the expiration date has passed.
-Going forward, we will expand target categories to reduce the inventory burden of manufacturers and vendors and work to further reduce food loss.
+Since 2012, as an initiative for reducing food loss, we have revised this to a “1/2 rule,” which relaxes delivery deadlines by allowing deliveries before half of the period between the date of manufacture and the expiration date has passed, for certain categories of products.
+In the fiscal year ended February 28, 2023, the target categories for this rule were expanded to include all non-refrigerated processed foods.
+In addition, for the Group's Seven Premium private brand products, we initiated the modification of expiration date labeling from the previous “date” to a “year and month” in the fiscal year ended February 29, 2020, and had rolled this out to encompass approximately 70% of all products by the fiscal year ended February 28, 2023.

 Image showing relaxed delivery deadlines

-Additionally, York-Benimaru and York are converting fish ilium bones discarded by stores into feed.
+Additionally, York-Benimaru is converting fish ilium bones discarded by stores into feed.
 Moreover, 100% of waste oil, such as that generated from the frying oil used to cook delicatessen items at the stores of each Group company, is recycled.
-Going forward, Seven & i Group will continue to promote organic waste recycling.

 In May 2020, Seven-Eleven Japan started an “ethical project” at stores nationwide with the aim of reducing food loss and waste.
 The initiative reduces the generation of food waste by giving 5% of the tax-excluded price for target products near their sales deadline as bonus Nanaco points, and it covers a total of seven categories such as rice balls, bread, delicatessen, and sweets.